codedance/silken/README.md

 * Fixed at potential NPE that may occur if the model is null and a custom runtime globals provider is implemented.

+**2012-0X-XX**

+* Global ``$ij`` data may now be defined by setting a request attribute "globals".
+* Experimental: The TemplateRenderer is now set as a servlet context attribute under "silken.templateRenderer".
+This allow other code to potentially use the template rendering layer in a raw form from outside web request code.
+* Renamed RuntimeGlobalsProvider to RuntimeGlobalsResolver to make it consistent with the other request based resolvers.
+Sites using a custom implementation will need to rename their class.

 License
 =======